inkVerb/VIP/601/Lesson-08.md

   - `pacman -Syyu` update main repo packages (update version lists, then install updates)
     - Only one `-y` is needed as an `-S` subflag; two `-y` subflags will force an upgrade of package lists even if they seem up-to-date
     - Generally, if `installing PACKAGE (...) breaks dependency '...' required by OTHERPACKAGE`, just remove the `OTHERPACKAGE` package, then try `-Syyu` again, *but at your own risk!!*
+  - `pacman -U package-file.pkg.tar.zst` manually install package from `.tar.zst` file
   - `pacman -S package-name` install `package-name` package
   - `pacman -Syy package-name` update all repo lists, then install `package-name` package
   - `pacman -R package-name` remove `package-name` package
   - `pacman -Sw package-name` only download the `.pkg.tar.zst` file for the package to `/var/cache/pacman/pkg/`
-  - `pacman -Syuw --noconfirm`
-  - `pacman -U package_name-VERSION.pkg.tar.zst` manually install `package_name-VERSION.pkg.tar.zst` from that downloaded file
+  - `pacman -Syuw --noconfirm``package_name-VERSION.pkg.tar.zst` from that downloaded file
   - `pacman -Scc` clean cache
   - `pacman -R package-name` remove the `package-name` package
   - `pacman -Rsc` remove unneeded dependencies